Poison Control issues warning about COVID-19 rapid antigen tests - NewsBreak

 Poison Control officials say the amount of sodium azide in most rapid antigen kits is much lower than the amount expected to cause poisoning if swallowed by an adult.

-You’re not supposed to swallow or otherwise ingest the chemical to take the test; you’re supposed to swab your nose, then insert the swab into the vial containing the chemical.Free at-home COVID tests: Here’s how to order them from government website
+You’re not supposed to swallow or otherwise ingest the chemical to take the test; you’re supposed to swab your nose, then insert the swab into the vial containing the chemical.Will omicron bring us closer to herd immunity against COVID?

 Poison Control is warning people should be aware the vials resemble small squeeze bottles or eye droppers.
 Some may accidentally confuse them with medications and apply the drops to their eyes or nose, which may cause irritation.
 It can also irritate your skin or cause a chemical burn.